 The school is set in extensive grounds on the edge of Pocklington, a market town 12 miles east of York.
 Emphasis is given to the importance of the learning environment.
 The school is fortunate in having good playing fields and plenty of open space and gardens.
-There are excellent facilities, including a fine theatre, Sixth Form Centre, a superb library, a swimming pool, and other sports facilities.
+There are excellent facilities, including a fine theatre, a Sixth Form Centre, a superb library, a new Art and Design Centre, a swimming pool, and other sports facilities.
 Architecturally, there is an excellent Victorian frontage.